Texas Overnight Camp Summer Prep

 • rest

 Our health center is staffed by licensed health professionals and health care assistants.
-A physician acts as the medical director, providing yearly review of our policies and treatment protocols.
+A physician acts as the medical director, providing a yearly review of our policies and treatment protocols.

 Filling out your camper's Medical History Form is the best way for us to know how to serve your camper.
-Any time a camper goes offsite for care, or if a camper has to stay overnight in the health center, we will contact you.
+Any time a camper goes offsite for care or if a camper has to stay overnight in the health center, we will contact you.

-Sky Ranch has comprehensive policies and procedures in place to monitor for all infectious illness, including measles.
+Sky Ranch has comprehensive policies and procedures in place to monitor for all infectious illnesses, including measles.
 Our experienced health staff is trained to recognize the symptoms of common infectious diseases and follow strict protocols for isolating and managing any cases.
 In the event of a diagnosis of any infectious illness, we will work closely with local health authorities and communicate transparently with parents.

 A note about Emergency Contacts